learn-co-curriculum/hs-forms-demos/demo1/README.md

 Web applications use the URL to pass information from the frontend to the backend.

 One way to do this, is by dynamic urls.
-A dynamic url is a url comprised of two things: a static part and a dynamic part.
-The dynamic part of the url changes based on whatever a user types, meaning they want different content to load on the page.
+A dynamic url is a url comprised of two things: a static component and a dynamic component.
+The static component of a URl are parts like `www.google.com`.
+The dynamic part of the url changes based on an action a user takes in order for a specific page to load.
+This action can be clicking a link, or like in this lab, manually changing the URL.

-WHY DO YOU USE THIS: RESTFUL ROUTES
+If you think dynamic routes are super interesting and would love to learn more check out the `ROUTES_README.md` in the `demo1` directory.

 ###Let's try a simple example